catmcgee/kit-react/README.md

-# solana-react
+# Solana SDK

+> ⚠️ Experimental: Solana SDK is an early-stage Solana SDK built on Solana Kit and slated to supersede Gill and web3.js.

-React-focused tooling for building Solana applications.
+Solana SDK delivers React-focused tooling for building Solana applications.
 This workspace currently ships two packages:

 | Package | Description |
 | --- | --- |
 | [`@solana/react-hooks`](packages/react-hooks) | React bindings over the headless [`@solana/client-core`](../client-core) SDK.
 Supplies context providers plus hooks for wallet management, balances, transfers, and SPL helpers. |
 | [`@solana/example-react-hooks`](examples/react-hooks) | Tailwind/Vite demo application showcasing the hooks with a polished UI.
 Handy as a reference or quick-start template. |

+---

+## Development

+- Install deps with `pnpm install`.
+- `pnpm dev` fans out via Turborepo to any package exposing a `dev` script.
+- `pnpm build`, `pnpm lint`, `pnpm typecheck`, and `pnpm test` all proxy to `turbo run …` tasks.
+- Biome powers linting (`pnpm lint`) and formatting (`pnpm format`) across packages.
+- CI enforces Biome linting through `.github/workflows/biome.yml` on every push and pull request.
+- Unit tests are powered by Vitest (`vitest.config.ts`), with shared setup in `vitest.setup.ts`.

+See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to get involved.

 ---